koto-dev/wiki.old/logo-Guidelines.md

 - In case of display and/or use of the logo that can, including but not limited to, lose dignity of Koto significantly or contrary to the public interest, we, Koto dev team, might request to delete or stop any use of the logo at our own discretion.

 Examples for use allowed:
-- To produce and sell coasters with the logo data
+- To produce and sell coasters with the logo
 - To create stickers with the logo and put them on your shop front
 - To modify the logo data and put it on your blog
 - To make a pull request to our Github repository with modified logo embedded into a code